Nain County

 Nain County (شهرستان نائین) is in Isfahan province, Iran.
 Its capital is the city of Nain.

 History

-After the 2006 National Census, Khur and Biabanak District was separated from the county in the establishment of Khur and Biabanak County.
-The village of Bafran was elevated to the status of a city.
+The village of Bafran was converted to a city in 2008.
+In 2009, Khur and Biabanak District was separated from the county in the establishment of Khur and Biabanak County.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 54,298 in 15,919 households.
+At the time of the 2006 National Census, the county's population was 54,298 in 15,919 households.
 The following census in 2011 counted 38,077 people in 12,123 households.
 The 2016 census measured the population of the county as 39,261 in 13,378 households.

 Administrative divisions

 Nain County's population history and administrative structure over three consecutive censuses are shown in the following table.